 Plus, it’s a great option for meal prep, as it can be stored in the fridge or freezer and reheated quickly for a satisfying meal any time you need it.

-In this blog post: we’ll explore how to make kale and white bean soup, what cashew cream is, the different types of white beans, and whether you can opt to use dried beans instead of canned.
+In this blog post: we’ll explore how to make kale and white bean soup, what cashew cream is, the different types of white beans, and whether you can opt to use dried beans instead of canned!

 And if you love this white bean soup be sure to check out our recipes for Gluten Free Minestrone, Vegan Black Bean Soup, and Chickpea and Tomato Curry Soup!